Fulululu/MyProfile/README.md

 ## Introduction
-This is my working configurations on both GNU OS and macOS
+This is my working configurations on both GNU OS and macOS.
 ## QuickStart
-Just copy what you want to its corresponding directory
+Just copy what you want to its corresponding directory, and remove file suffix '-macOS' or '-GNUOS'.